LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2025 Digital SAT. Enroll Free!

 Pre-Med Class Recommendations

-Getting into medical school is no easy task.
+Getting into medical school isn’t easy!
 It takes a lot of hard work and careful preparation to gain the knowledge and skills you need to build a strong application and succeed on the MCAT.
-But, you can accelerate your journey and establish a strong foundation for medical school by making sure you take the right courses during undergraduate.
+But, you can accelerate your journey and establish a strong foundation for medical school by making sure you take the right courses during your undergrad years.

-Every year thousands of college students label themselves “pre-med” and declare majors like biology, chemistry, psychology, and biochemistry.
-However, only 16.5% of students who try to follow the pre-med track actually graduate college with the required coursework for medical schools.
+Every year, thousands of college students say that they’re “pre-med,” but that doesn’t actually mean that they’re guaranteed admission into medical school.
+It’s important to understand that “pre-med” is not a major.
+It’s an advising track.
+That means that there is no pre-med curriculum that is standardized across undergraduate experiences… and that is a problem.
+While many pre-med students declare majors like biology, chemistry, psychology, and biochemistry, only 16.5% of students who try to follow the pre-med track actually graduate college with the required coursework for medical schools.
 Why does this happen?

 Unfortunately, many pre-med students dive into undergraduate without a full understanding of the required coursework for medical schools.
-While there is some degree of variability from school to school, there are basic course requirements that most medical schools will expect incoming students to have already fulfilled during undergraduate.
+While there is some degree of variability between medical schools, there are basic course requirements that most medical schools will expect incoming students to have already fulfilled during their undergraduate years.

 Some of these courses are also important because they lay the groundwork for the MCAT, which is the standardized test designed to assess your readiness for medical school.
 The more you can prepare for the MCAT in undergraduate, the better your score will be.